scaleoutsystems/fedn/test/mnist/README.md

 ```

 ## Start a client
 The easiest way to start clients for quick testing is by using Docker.
 We provide a docker-compose template for convenience.
-From the root directory of the FEDn repository:
+First, edit 'fedn-network.yaml' to provide information about the reducer endpoint.
+Then:

 ```bash
 sudo docker-compose -f docker-compose.local.yaml up --scale client=2
 ```
-> The above assumes you are testing againts a local pseudo-distributed FEDn network.
-Use docker-compose.yaml if you are connecting against a reducer part of a distribured setup.
+> Note that this assumes that a FEDn network is running (see separate deployment instructions).
+The file 'docker-compose.local.yaml' is for testing againts a local pseudo-distributed FEDn network.
+Use 'docker-compose.yaml' if you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts' file.

-> This assumes that a FEDn network is running and that the client config and extra_hosts are configured correctly.
-See the FEDn quick start guide for details.